cmmndr/vinyl_digitizatorizor/README.md

 # Script to digitize your vinyls

 ## Description
+A short script to record digitize your vinyls via the arecord command on a linux system.
 Upon starting the script, you will land in the main menu in which you can choose to start the recording.

+## Requirements
+Almost any linux distribution will suffice.
+Noteworthy commands used: sox, flac, arecord
+If you dont have them, get them via package manager.

 # How it is used
 You *must* find out which hardware device your input stream lands, so that you can give the arecord command the correct audio interface.